 What is a business combination?

 What is a business?
-Appendix A of IFRS 3 defines a business as an integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing goods or services to customers, generating investment income (such as dividends or interest) or generating other income from ordinary activities.
+IFRS 3 defines a business as “an integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing goods or services to customers, generating investment income (such as dividends or interest) or generating other income from ordinary activities.”

-IFRS 3 further states that a business consists of inputs and processes applied to those inputs that have the ability to contribute to the creation of outputs.
-These three elements constitute a business and entities need to determine and assess them to conclude whether the acquired set of activities and assets is a business – i.e., the full assessment approach.”
+A business consists of inputs and processes applied to those inputs that have the ability to contribute to the creation of outputs.
+The three elements – input, processes and outputs – constitute a business.
+Entities need to determine and assess them to conclude whether the acquired set of activities and assets is a business.
+The standard refers this as “the full assessment approach.”

 Let us now explore the full assessment approach and the concentration test in determining a business combination.